12.5 Retake Decision Tree After a Failed or Weak Knowledge Test

 4. Complete targeted instruction, practice, and teach-back.

-5. Decide whether the normal 30-day wait applies or whether proper signed readiness documentation supports earlier retesting.
+5. Decide whether the normal 30-day wait applies, or whether a proper signed readiness statement supports an earlier retest.

-6. Schedule only when recent practice proves the corrected skill under timed conditions.
+6. Schedule only when recent timed practice proves the corrected skill.

-A retake is not a punishment.
-It is a feedback loop.
-Use the AKTR as the maintenance discrepancy, correct the root cause, verify the repair, and document readiness before returning to the testing center.
+A retake is not a punishment, it is a feedback loop.
+Treat the AKTR as the maintenance discrepancy, correct the root cause, verify the repair under timed conditions, and document readiness before returning to the testing center.
+That mindset, find the defect, fix the cause, prove the fix, is the same one the DME and your future employer expect on the hangar floor.

 Test Your Knowledge